kokobd/cabal-hoogle/README.md

 If you are on macOS or Windows, and using `ghcup`, your `ghc` probably doesn't come with docs.
 See [this](https://gitlab.haskell.org/ghc/ghc/-/issues/20903) and [this](https://github.com/haskell/haskell-language-server/issues/208#issuecomment-1162169087) for details of the upstream issue.

+### Run "configure" first

+If you see this message from the output, it means a package doesn't have a `setup-config` file.
+This could happen if your package doesn't have a `library` section, or you were building with optimization level 0 or 2 (we are reading the build products with default optimization level of library only)

 ## Roadmap